 Features of the mixed form of chronic glomerulonephritis in children:

-• Manifestations of high blood pressure: headaches and dizziness, back pain, lethargy, irritability, blurred vision, and sometimes convulsions.
+• Manifestations of high blood pressure: headaches and dizziness, lower back pain, lethargy, irritability, blurred vision, and sometimes convulsions.

 • Anemia and pallor are often noted.